A scalable estimator of higher-order information in complex dynamical systems: Information Decomposition based on

 Having established that \W- and \Minfo are meaningful measures in their own right, we finally show that the methodology developed above can be integrated with existing information-theoretic frameworks.

 Part of the original motivation for the works in Refs.~\cite{bertschinger2014quantifying,griffith2014quantifying} was to decompose mutual information using the Partial Information Decomposition (PID) framework~\cite{williams2010nonnegative}.
-PID aims to separate the the total information the sources $\bX$ have about the target $Y$ into redundant, unique, and synergistic components, disentangling the amount of information shared by all sources, unique to each of them, and that arises only from their joint cooperation (respectively).
+PID aims to separate the total information the sources $\bX$ have about the target $Y$ into redundant, unique, and synergistic components.
+This allows one to disentangle the amount of information shared by all sources, unique to each of them, and that arises only from their joint cooperation, respectively.
 In the case of two sources $X_1,X_2$ and a target $Y$, PID states that marginal and joint mutual information can be written as